pytorch-labs/applied-ai/kernels/cutlass/group_gemm/readme.md

 Initial exploratory work on enabling a variety of GroupGEMM's using Cutlass 3.7.

 Status:
-1 - Initial standalone groupGEMM using Cutlass 3.7 with a simple test driver confirming all is working.
+1 - Initial standalone groupGEMM in float16 using Cutlass 3.7 with a simple test driver confirming all is working.

 Next:
 2 - add BFloat16